harshithautla/Gender-Identification-from-Children-speech/README.md

 # Gender-Identification-from-Children-speech
-It identifies gender of the children from their speech.
+It identifies the gender of the children from their speech.
-Gender identification from speech is an important problem with many applications including speaker identification, speaker segmentation, and personalizing human-machine interactions,for normalization of speech features, which has been shown to decrease word error rate in speech recognition.
+Gender identification from speech is an important aspect with many applications including speaker identification, speaker segmentation, and personalizing human-machine interactions,for normalization of speech features, which has been shown to decrease word error rate in speech recognition.
 Gender identification can improve the